y2k4life/TestControlLogic/README.md

 ## Analyzing the Code

-I decided to write some code, look at IL, and do some benchmarks.
+I decided to write some code (copied from Minsk), look at IL, and do some benchmarks.
 My goal was to compare and analyze the following.

 ```c#
 //